-Flynn, a Democrat, was the representative for New York's 3rd congressional district from 1915 to 1919.
+Flynn was the representative for New York’s 3rd congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Dec 1915 to Mar 1919, Flynn missed 325 of 423 roll call votes, which is 76.8%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.